microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 [`HitKind()`][dxr-hitkind], [`RayQuery::CandidateType()`][dxr-rq-can-type], or
 [`CommittedStatus()`][dxr-rq-com-status] depending on the context.

-Shader model (Version TBD) is required to use these intrinsics.
+Shader model 6.10 is required to use these intrinsics.

 ---